AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/demos-add-on/installation.md

 1. A new AEM program is created in Cloud Manager for testing purposes.
 1. The demo content and configurations is deployed to the program using a pipeline in Cloud Manager.
 The demo content contains
-   * Site templates used to create various AEM sites using features of AEM, repopulated with best practices examples.
+   * Site templates used to create various AEM sites using features of AEM, prepopulated with best practices examples.
    * Configuration tools to manage your demo content.
-1. Using the quick site creation tool, you can create demo sites based on the templates.
+1. Using the quick site creation tool, you create demo sites based on the templates.
-1. Using the configuration tools, you can manage those demo sites and template including deleting them when no longer needed.
+1. Using the configuration tools, you manage those demo sites and template including deleting them when no longer needed.

-The remainder of this document gives a bit more detail and context around Cloud Manager and AEM templates.
+The remainder of this document gives a bit more detail and context around Cloud Manager and AEM templates before moving on to configuration in the next part of the journey.

 ## Cloud Manager {#cloud-manager}

 Cloud Manager is an essential component of AEM as a Cloud Service and serves as the single entry point for the platform.

 Cloud Manager is used to administer the cloud resources supporting your AEM projects including the environments and tools needed.
 For the purposes of this journey, a complete understanding of Cloud Manager is not necessary.
 At a high level, Cloud Manager consists of several levels of structure.

 ![Cloud Manager structure](assets/cloud-manager-structure.png)